-O7.13 Only one original itemised account per service should be issued, except in circumstances where both a consultation and computerised perimetry occur, in which case these may be itemised on the same original account.
+Only one original itemised account per service should be issued, except in circumstances where both a consultation and computerised perimetry occur, in which case these may be itemised on the same original account.
 Duplicates of accounts or receipts should be clearly marked "duplicate" and should be issued only where the original has been lost.
 Duplicates should not be issued as a routine system for "accounts rendered".

-Assignment of benefit (direct billing) arrangements
+Assignment of benefit (bulk billed) arrangements

-- O7.14 Under the Health Insurance Act an Assignment of Benefit (direct-billing) facility for professional services is available to all persons in Australia who are eligible for benefit under the Medicare program.
-This facility is NOT confined to pensioners or people in special need. - O7.15 If an optometrist direct-bills, he/she undertakes to accept the relevant Medicare benefit as full payment for the services.
-Additional charges for the services (irrespective of the purpose or title of the charge) cannot be raised against the patient.
-Under these arrangements: - The patient's Medicare number must be quoted on all direct-bill forms for that patient. - The basic forms provided are loose leaf to enable the patient details to be imprinted from the Medicare card. - The optometrist must state the particulars relating to the service(s) on the assignment form before the patient signs the form and give the patient a copy of the form as soon as practicable after the patient signs it. - Where a patient is unable to sign the assignment form the signature of the patient's parent, guardian or other responsible person (other than the participating optometrist, participating optometrist's staff, hospital proprietor, hospital staff, nursing home proprietor or nursing home staff) is acceptable.
-The reason the patient was unable to sign should be stated. - In the absence of a "responsible person" the patient signature section on the form should be left blank and an explanation as to why the patient was unable to sign should be given in the section headed "Practitioner Use" or on the back of the assignment form.
-The Attending Optometrist should initial the explanation.
-If the reason for the patient being unable to sign would be an unacceptable breach of confidentiality or would be unduly embarrassing or distressing, the optometrist may explain the situation using the concessional reason "due to medical condition".
-This wording should not be used routinely and in most cases it is expected that the reason given would be more specific.
+Under the Health Insurance Act 1973 an Assignment of Benefit (bulk-billing) facility for professional services is available to all persons in Australia who are eligible for benefit under the Medicare program.
+This facility is NOT confined to pensioners or people in special need.

+If an optometrist bulk-bills, he/she undertakes to accept the relevant Medicare benefit as full payment for the service.
+Additional charges for that service (irrespective of the purpose or title of the charge) cannot be raised against the patient.
+Under these arrangements:-

+- the patient's Medicare number must be quoted on all bulk-bill assignment of benefit forms for that patient; - the assignment of benefit forms provided are loose leaf to enable the patient details to be imprinted from the Medicare Card; - the forms include information required by Regulations under Section 19(6) of the Health Insurance Act 1973; - the optometrist must cause the particulars relating to the professional service to be set out on the assignment of benefit form, before the patient signs the form and cause the patient to receive a copy of the form as soon as practicable after the patient signs it; - where a patient is unable to sign the assignment of benefit form, the signature of the patient's parent, guardian or other responsible person (other than the optometrist, optometrist's staff, hospital proprietor, hospital staff, residential aged care facility proprietor or residential aged care facility staff) is acceptable.
+The reason the patient is unable to sign should also be stated.
+In the absence of a "responsible person" the patient signature section should be left blank and in the section headed 'Practitioner's Use', an explanation should be given as to why the patient was unable to sign (e.g. unconscious, injured hand etc.) and this note should be signed or initialled by the optometrist.
+If in the opinion of the optometrist the reason is of such a "sensitive" nature that revealing it would constitute an unacceptable breach of patient confidentiality or unduly embarrass or distress the recipient of the patient's copy of the assignment of benefits form, a concessional reason "due to medical condition" to signify that such a situation exists may be substituted for the actual reason.
+However, this should not be used routinely and in most cases it is expected that the reason given will be more specific.

-Use of Medicare cards in direct billing
+Use of Medicare cards in bulk billing